This North Texas town proves that art is, in fact, bigger in the Lone Star State.

 Art has numerous definitions: live music, dance and theater can be art; fine paintings can be art; sleek modern sculptures can be art.
 Frisco can give devotees of each definition something to admire, starting with the city’s massive public art initiative.

 Drive down Frisco’s main corridors and you’ll see green parks, huge eye-catching bronzes and even a kinetic wind sculpture.
-Demonstrating the importance of art to this city is the huge, cowboy-themed installation in The Center at Preston Ridge.
+Demonstrating the importance of art to this city is the huge, cowboy-themed installation in The Centre at Preston Ridge.
 Oh sure, it may look like an outdoor shopping district, but that’s no reason to not to use the space to depict a Shawnee Trail cattle drive.

 Another must-see sight is the Texas Sculpture Garden and International Art at Hall Financial Group.
 This is the largest private collection of contemporary Texas sculpture in the state, with over 150 objects.
-Outdoors, you can admire the sinuous lines of John Brought Miller’s steel Dolphin Rhythm or the playfulness of David Iles’ HOP Rabbits in bronze.
+Outdoors, you can admire the sinuous lines of John Brought Miller’s steel Dolphin Rhythm or the playfulness of David Iles’ H.O.P.
+Rabbits in bronze.
 Inside, watch the light play through Jim Bowman’s blown-glass Bluebonnets or share a knowing smile at Richard Neidhardt’s Clock Rider.

-What Art-Inspired Frisco Events Can I See?
+What Art-Inspired Events Can I See?

 If you’re looking for something free and artsy in Frisco, you’ll have plenty of it in the city’s public art displays.
 But if you’d like to buy some art or just hang out in a place filled with fun and community spirit, you’ll want to catch Arts in the Square.
-This two-day-long arts fest in late March hosts over 120 local and regional artists and features displays in all kinds of mediums, including fabric arts, fine arts, pottery, glass and jewelry.
+This two-day-long arts fest in late April hosts over 120 local and regional artists and features displays in all kinds of mediums, including fabric arts, fine arts, pottery, glass and jewelry.
 There’s plenty of food from local restaurants and live music.

 Speaking of live music, Frisco Square is the home of Music in the Square.
 Every Friday evening in June, you can kick back and enjoy some live music with Frisco locals.